-Mumbai’s best street food cultural diversity can be reflected in the city’s gastronomic diversity, which includes street food with Muslim, Gujarati, South Indian, Parsi, and Maharashtrian influences.
-Dishes with these flavors, colors, and aromas burst in your tongue without breaking the bank and are the best places to taste.
+Mumbai’s best street food cultural diversity can be reflected in the city’s gastronomic diversity, including street food with Muslim, Gujarati, South Indian, Parsi, and Maharashtrian influences.
+Dishes with these flavors, colors, and aromas burst on your tongue without breaking the bank and are the best places to taste.
 If you’re a foodie, you’re in luck if you’re in Mumbai because there are so many great spots to eat street cuisine.

 Mumbai is a foodie city, as evidenced by this list.
-The next time you’re in town, we recommend going out to check out the local street food scene and try your hand at this popular Mumbai street cuisine.
+The next time you’re in town, we recommend checking out the local street food scene and trying your hand at this popular Mumbai street cuisine.
 We are confident that you will thoroughly appreciate them.

 Table of contents

 1. Misal Pav

 The meal is a combination of curried lentils, potato bhaji, poha, chivada, chopped onions, and tomato quintessentially Pune.
 This spicy Mumbai street cuisine is served with pav and yogurt.
 If you’re seeking healthy street food options in Mumbai, Misal Pav is the place to go.
 Start your day off right with this delectable and nutritious breakfast.

 In other regions of India, the snack is known by various names while in Mumbai, it is known as Paani Puri.
 Paani Puri is a popular chaat food that is served by the plate.
 Chickpeas, sprouts, potatoes, and spices make up the puri stuffing.
 It is mouth-watering Mumbai street food.